Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 |This document is intended exclusively for Vecistanous incumbents to review current and past policies established by the Vecistani regiment.
 |-|

-|In order to safeguard the confidentiality of Vecistani resolutions and policy records, the Office of R.L.
-VisualPlugin designates this Endopamphology as highly classified.
+|In order to safeguard the confidentiality of Vecistani resolutions and policy records, the Office of RL VisualPlugin designates this Endopamphology as highly classified.
 Access unrestricted is permitted only to current and former Vecistanous incumbents.
 |-|

 |Any unauthorised disclosure from entities within Vecistan's sphere of influence is subject to penalties, including spacial-temporal expungement.
 |-|

 ## A Brief History

+The Vecistani Great Communal People's Republic (VGCPR), also known as Vecistan, is a wholly metaversal country within the Rōblox, Vyond, and Animaker metaverses, each of which constitute their own provinces.
+Citizens of Vecistan are referred to as Vecistanis.

 VisualPlugin established Vecistan in February 2018 during the War of Çıkış, which took place almost entirely in the Vyond metaverse.